openstack/operations-guide/doc/ops-guide/source/ch_arch_compute_nodes.rst

 -------------------------------------------

-In this option, the disks storing the running instances are hosted in servers outside of the compute nodes.shared storagefile systems shared
+In this option, the disks storing the running instances are hosted in servers outside of the compute nodes.

 If you use separate compute and storage hosts, you can treat your compute hosts as "stateless."
 As long as you don't have any instances